rallepalaveev/nvramcard/README.md

 # nvramcard
-A card for Apple][ computers with 512kB NVRAM
+A card for Apple // computers with 512kB NVRAM
-A periferal card for Apple][
+A periferal card for Apple //

 This is a project I resurrected in 2021, based on my original design cerca 1995 - ROMcard, based on 8 x 64C512 EPROM chips.
 The NVRAM card is intended to work with NVRAM chip 39SF040 and compatible.
 The NVRAM is organized in